justgord/blksimjs/README.md

 the process of walking back thru the links of transactions inputs and outputs all the way back to the initial 'genesis' block is like walking a DAG tree, as un-needed areas of the blockchain are skipped over.
 These skip links are validated at block creation time by other nodes.

-this is useful for clients which want to traverse the chain to make better proof of validity that SPV, and for nodes that use utxo bring forward above, so they can trace PoW to an arbitrary level back to the genesisi block.
+This is useful for clients which want to traverse the chain to make better proof of validity than SPV, and for nodes that use utxo bring forward above, so they can trace PoW to an arbitrary level back to the genesis block.

 Not implemented yet

+## licence

+MIT use without restraint

+## Author

+gord anderson
+quantblog.wordpress.com